rasbt/watermark/README.md

 <br>

+Note:

-To remove watermark, simply delete it from the ``.ipython/extensions/`` directory, which is typically located in a user's home directory.
+To remove an old `watermark` installation (installed via the deprecated `%install_ext` magic extension), simply delete it from the ``.ipython/extensions/`` directory, which is typically located in a user's home directory.

 ## Usage